 If your lawyer is causing a fight you don’t want and ringing up bills the size of the national debt, it’s time to have a little “Come to Jesus” talk with your lawyer.
-Either you may need your lawyer to try a different approach in your case, or you may need a different lawyer.
+Either your lawyer needs to take a different approach or you may need a different lawyer.

-If your mediator never has time to meet and is causing your case to drag on, then you need to address your concerns with your mediator.
+If your mediator is booked solid and your case is dragging on, you need to address your divorce timing with your mediator.
 If any of your divorce professionals are acting in a way that is needlessly upping the drama in your divorce for no reason, you need to talk to that person and get them back on the same page with you.

-The bottom line is that, if you want to get divorced a efficiently and inexpensively as possible, you need to do your best to manage the process and the people involved.
+The bottom line is that, if you want to get divorced as efficiently and inexpensively as possible, you need to do your best to manage the process and the people involved.

 How to Get a Divorce Without Breaking the Bank

 No matter how hard you try, your divorce is going to take longer and cost more than you want.
-Unfortunately, that’s just the way divorce works.
+That’s just the way divorce works.